Achievable logoAchievable logo

 Transformations

-Vertical movements compared to the parent graph depend on addition or subtraction outside the function.
-The idea of being “outside of the function” will make more sense later on.
-For now, let’s see an image of a vertical translation:
+Vertical movement compared to the parent graph depends on addition or subtraction outside the function.
+(The idea of “outside the function” will become clearer as you work through examples.)
+Here’s what a vertical translation looks like:

-Graph of vertical translation applied to an equation
+::: classimage-w-320 Graph of vertical translationapplied to an equation :::

-If the equation were instead , the transformation would be an upward translation of units.
-In other words, it would move up units compared to the parent function.
+If the equation were instead y=3+x2, the graph would be translated up 3 units compared to the parent function.

-Horizontal movements compared to the parent graph are caused by addition and subtraction inside the function.
-For a quadratic function, this means that the addition or subtraction is inside the term being squared.
-For a square root function, it would be within the radical.
-Let’s view an example of this:
+Horizontal movement compared to the parent graph is caused by addition or subtraction inside the function.
+For a quadratic function, this means the addition or subtraction is inside the expression being squared.
+For a square root function, it would be inside the radical.
+Here’s an example:

-Graph of horizontal translation applied to an equation
+::: classimage-w-320 Graph of horizontal translation appliedto an equation :::

-The blue curve has experienced a horizontal translation of two units to the right.
-Its corresponding equation is .
-This is what is meant by “inside the function.”
-You can see that the subtraction is within the term being squared.
+The blue curve has been translated 2 units to the right, so its equation is y=(x−2)2.
+This is what “inside the function” means: the subtraction happens inside the expression being squared.

 Reflection

-A reflection occurs when a graph is flipped over an axis.
-The most common example of this is when a function is negative, causing the graph to be reflected over the -axis, like below:
+A reflection happens when a graph is flipped over an axis.
+A common reflection occurs when the entire function is multiplied by −1, which reflects the graph over the x-axis:

-Graph of vertical reflection across the x-axis applied to an equation
+::: classimage-w-320 Graph of vertical reflection across the x-axis appliedto an equation :::

-The equation for this graph is simply the negative form of the parent quadratic function: .
+The equation for this graph is the negative of the parent quadratic function: y=−x2.

 Asymptotes